 International Fund Proposed for Sudanese Victims

-Security Council members also proposed the creation of a dedicated international compensation fund for victims of chemical weapons in Sudan.
-The fund would be financed by UN member states, international donors, and humanitarian organizations.
+Security Council members proposed establishing a dedicated international compensation fund for chemical weapons victims in Sudan.
+The fund would be supported by UN member states, international donors, and humanitarian organizations.

-The Council urged rapid disbursement of aid and demanded that humanitarian personnel be granted unrestricted access to Darfur, Khartoum, and other high-risk regions, where many of the reported attacks took place.
+The Council urged quick aid disbursement and demanded unrestricted humanitarian access to Darfur, Khartoum, and other high-risk regions, where many of the reported attacks occurred.
+Insiders at the UN told 24 DAILY NEWS that ensuring access will be a key challenge.

 WHO and UNDP Launch Ground Operation

-Both the World Health Organization (WHO) and the United Nations Development Programme (UNDP) have initiated field operations aimed at:
+The World Health Organization (WHO) and the United Nations Development Programme (UNDP) have launched field operations aimed at:

 - Registering affected individuals